76jankihere/Distributed-Computing---Xperi/README.md

 We welcome contributions from the community.
 If you're interested in enhancing the platform or have suggestions, please follow the standard GitHub pull request process to submit your changes.

 ## Team Members
-- Yaswanth Alla (Team Leader, Lead Developer)
+- Yaswanth Alla (Team Leader, Lead Developer) Github ID : yash-alla
-- Jankiben Parmar (UI Designer)
+- Jankiben Parmar (UI Designer) Github ID : 76jankihere
-- Lavanya Medarametla (UI Designer + Researcher)
+- Lavanya Medarametla (UI Designer + Researcher) lavanya428m

 ## Acknowledgements
 Special thanks to all contributors and supporters of the Xperi project.
 Your feedback and contributions have been invaluable in making this project a reality.